Spinach Artichoke Chicken Casserole is a deliciously creamy cheesy casserole and one the whole family will love.

 Spinach Artichoke Chicken Casserole

-- 6 oz Artichoke Hearts or Quarters roughly chopped
+- 6 ounces artichoke hearts or quarters, roughly chopped

 More Chicken Recipes You’ll Love